DarceyLloyd/AFTC.js/readme.md

 # My setup
 1. Open directory in VSCode
-2. press
+2. Open terminal in VSCode by pressing
 ```
 CTRL + '
 ```
-to open terminal in VSCode
 3. Configure aftc.js
 4. Type into terminal
 ```